rileypb/sb-rails/README.md

 You'll also need to clone and run https://github.com/rileypb/sb-angular.

+If you need help setting up Scrumboard, please contact me at rileypb@gmail.com

 ## Setting Up

 After cloning the repository, install the dependencies with `bundle install`.